jessemyers/cheddar/README.md

     `register` and `upload` commands.

- -  A *remote* package index that proxies to a public repository (such as `pypi.python.org`) and *caches* packages and release listings locally to reduce latency and minimize the effect of downtime byy the public repository.
+ -  A *remote* package index that proxies to a public repository (such as `pypi.python.org`) and *caches* packages and package release listings to reduce latency and minimize the effect of downtime by the public repository.

- -  A *combined* package index that combines the best of the local and remote implementations.
+ -  A *combined* package index that unifies the best of the local and remote implementations.

 In addition, Cheddar supports a few features that simplify management within an organization: